 Skip to content

-I have been and am involved in several World Bank projects, all around disruptive technology and infrastructure.
-For the Chief Economist for Sustainable Development I crafted scenarios, led a workshop and authored a paper on incorporating disruptive technologies (AI, 3D Printing, MaaS, distributed gen, etc.) into infrastructure planning.
-For the Energy and Extractives Global Practice, I am helping them understand a suite of disruptive technologies such as distributed energy resources and digitization as they evaluate how to adjust their own programs.
+Michael was involved in several World Bank projects, all around disruptive technology and infrastructure.
+For the Chief Economist for Sustainable Development MichaeI crafted scenarios, led a workshop and authored a paper on incorporating disruptive technologies (AI, 3D Printing, MaaS, distributed gen, etc.) into infrastructure planning.
+For the Energy and Extractives Global Practice, Michael helped the client understand a suite of disruptive technologies such as distributed energy resources and digitization as they evaluate how to adjust their own programs.

 For the Aspen Institute’s Energy & Environment Program, Tenley wrote a paper simplifying some of the most complex and important transformations happening in the US power sector.
 Those include the “3 Ds:” decentralization, digitization, decarboninzation, as well as capital turnover of infrastructure, the changing fuel mix, and regulatory reform.
 The key to this work was untangling the interwoven threads connecting all of these trends.

 1st client!
 UniGen Reources is a startup in California, developing software to facilitate integration of renewable power.
 Tenley helped UniGen with commercialization strategies.